Automatic, seamless MADI changeover switch for fail-safe applications.

 - Dual power supply inputs for redundancy

 DirectOut Technologies has developed the Buffer Loop Detection System (BLDS) as part of the solution to fail-safe, dual-redundant MADI operation.
 A specially-developed data pattern is transmitted on one channel of each MADI stream (usually Ch 56, or Ch 28 if 96 kHZ sample rate is in use) at low level (-66 dBFS).
-This can be generated by a simple Windows application (available as a freeware download) and recorded as a continuously recurring loop of varying lengths on one DAW track.
+This can be generated by a simple Windows application (available as a freeware download) and imported as an audio file to one DAW track.

 Manual operation is also available, with a front panel button “forcing” selection of one MADI input; source selection may also be controlled remotely via the GPI port.